rajatmodi62/apm/README.md

 - Scaling Up experiments on COCO dataset

-The above code is pure inference on COCO.
 Here we share the training code on the COCO dataset.
 Basically, we first dump features from Dinov2 backbone on coco-train set.

 ```bash
 cd misc_scripts